Sch3lp/typesafety-for-productivity-slides/slides/all.md

 |>

-Again, at what point in the flow does the error happen?
+At what point in the flow does the error happen this time?

 How do we prevent these kinds of bugs in the future? <!-- .element: class="fragment" data-fragment-index="2" -->

-Do you think you can learn about possible bugs like this faster? <!-- .element: class="fragment" data-fragment-index="3" -->
+Think we can learn about similar bugs faster? <!-- .element: class="fragment" data-fragment-index="3" -->

 <|